AppPlatform-Templates/supervisord-appplatform/README.md

 ### Option 1: One-Click Deploy (Easiest)

-Click the "Deploy to DigitalOcean" button above to automatically:
+Click the "Deploy to DigitalOcean" button above to:
-- Fork this repository to your GitHub account
-- Deploy to App Platform with starter configuration
+- Deploy the template directly to App Platform
-- Get your app running in minutes
+- Get your app running in minutes with zero configuration

 No CLI tools required!

+**Note**: The one-click deploy uses the template repository.
+To customize the code, fork this repository and update your app settings in App Platform to point to your fork.

 ### Option 2: Manual Deploy via CLI